MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/account-upgrades.md

 ---

 # Account Upgrades

-Customers can upgrade their account plan and launch titles using the self-service upgrade and launch experiences found in Game Manager.
+Customers can upgrade their account plan using the self-serve plans experience found in Game Manager.

 ## Account Plans
 A PlayFab account has five plan options: